kyma-project/cli/docs/gen-docs/kyma_alpha_sign.md

 ## See also

 * [kyma alpha](kyma_alpha.md)	 - Experimental commands
-* [kyma alpha sign module](kyma_alpha_sign_module.md)	 - Sign all module resources from unsigned component descriptor which is hosted in a remote OCI registry
+* [kyma alpha sign module](kyma_alpha_sign_module.md)	 - Signs all module resources from unsigned an component descriptor that's hosted in a remote OCI registry